7 Best Handheld Cordless Vacuums of 2026

 by DEWALT

-The best handheld cordless vacuum for DIYers and contractors — DEWALT's 46 CFM suction, HEPA filtration, and 20V MAX battery compatibility make it the clear workshop workhorse.
+The best handheld cordless vacuum for DIYers and contractors — DEWALT's wet/dry capability, HEPA filtration, 0.5-gallon tank, and 20V MAX battery compatibility make it the workshop workhorse to buy.

 Pros